 “(Program) is a small way to thank you for sharing us with your friends.”

-Check out this example answer from Crowdfire referral program faq.
+Check out this example answer from the Crowdfire referral program FAQ:

 - What ways can your customer refer a friend?
 Via email?
-Facebook?
-Twitter?
-Other ways?
+Social media?

-- If you haven’t listed your referral and friend rewards in the previous question, and you’re offering rewards, list them here.
+- If you haven’t listed your advocate and friend rewards in the previous question, and you’re offering rewards, list them here.

-Though having a general FAQ about what your program is important, many people want to get right into the rewards.
-Therefore, you may have a few FAQs regarding the reward and how to earn it.
+Though having a general FAQ about what your program involves is important, many people want to get right into the rewards.
+Therefore, you should have a few FAQs focused specifically on the reward and how a customer can earn it.

-Are you offering discounts, store credit, free products, cash or something else as a referral incentive?
-You can always dedicate a specific question and answer to cover the reward(s) you offer.
-You can add this as its own FAQ instead of listing them in your program overview or “how-to.”
-FAQ.
-This may help to keep your FAQ answers more concise.
+Are you offering discounts, store credit, free products, cash, or something else as a referral incentive?
+You can always dedicate a specific question and answer to cover the rewards you offer.

 Trying to decide which rewards you’ll offer?
 Learn more about choosing referral rewards.